R3Conclave/conclave-core-sdk/docs/docs/enclave-configuration.md

 with 256Mb or more EPC.

 !!! tip
-    The size is specified in bytes but you can put a `k`, `m` or `g` after the value to specify it in kilobytes, megabytes or gigabytes respectively.
+    The size is specified in bytes, but you can put a `k`, `m` or `g` after the value to specify it in kilobytes, megabytes or gigabytes respectively.

 ### maxThreads